idris-bayes/melocule/README.md

 ## Installing
 This has `libgsl` and `idris2-pack` as hard dependencies.
 `lilypond` is required if you wish to have PDFs generated from the makefile.
-Without this, the examples will error on `make`, but you can
+Without this, the examples will error on `make pdfs`, but you can still call `make midi`.

 To use melocule, simply add the following to your `pack.toml`:
 ```